-The first day of daycare shouldn’t be the first day mom and dad leave the baby with someone else.
-It’s okay for parents to hire a sitter before then, whether to run errands or go on a date night.
-It’s perfectly appropriate earlier than parents may think, and honestly, parents will need it well before they return to work, too.
+The first day of baby daycare shouldn’t be the first day mom and dad leave the baby with someone else.
 Leaving the baby with a sitter for an hour or two to run errands does more than give a parent the chance to interact with other grown-ups.
 It helps identify potential problems and conditions the kid, demonstrating that mom and dad will come home (though this isn’t exactly critical as babies can’t remember much anyway).

 How to Make the Daycare Transition Easier

-- Try it out – Leaving for short trips can help reveal the weakness in a family’s transition game and, depending on the age of the baby, show that mommy and daddy DO come home.
+- Try it out – Leaving for short trips can help reveal weaknesses in a family’s transition game and, depending on the age of the baby, show that mommy and daddy DO come home.

 - Bank milk ahead of time – Pumping parents may already have a stock of milk on hand, but it’s always better to have a little extra on hand for the caregiver than too little.

-“Bank milk as far in advance as possible and provide an ample supply to your childcare provider,” advises Dr. Maypole.
+Breastfeeding is also a concern.
+“Bank milk as far in advance as possible and provide an ample supply to your child care provider,” advises Dr. Maypole.
 The amount will vary according to the baby’s age but as an example, most 4-month-olds will drink four to six ounces every three to four hours.

-If parent’s aren’t already supplementing their baby’s diet with formula, it might be something to consider starting; it’s good to have an ample supply of nutrition on hand for the caregiver and sometimes pumping alone can’t produce the volume needed.
-It may not fly with La Leche, but the most important consideration is that babies get fed.
+If parents aren’t already supplementing their baby’s diet with formula, it might be something to consider starting; it’s good to have an ample supply of nutrition on hand for the caregiver and sometimes pumping alone can’t produce the volume needed.